alchemydc/agoric-terraform/README.md

 # agoric-terraform
-Terraform module for creating and managing Agoric infrastructure
+Terraform module for creating and managing Agoric infrastructure.
+Presently GCP is supported.
+AWS support is not yet implemented.

 ## Overview